Google open-sources data set to train and benchmark AI sound separation models

 To this end, the FUSS data set includes a diverse set of sounds, a realistic room simulator, and code to mix these elements together for multi-source, multi-class audio with ground truth.
 Sourcing audio clips from FreeSound.org filtered to exclude those that aren’t separable by humans when mixed together, Google researchers compiled 23 hours of audio consisting of 12,377 sounds useful for mixing, from which they generated 20,000 mixtures for training an AI model, 1,000 mixtures for validating it, and 1,000 mixtures for evaluating it.

-The researchers say they developed their own room simulator implemented in Google’s TensorFlow machine learning framework, which generates the impulse response of a box-shaped room with “frequency-dependent” reflective properties given a sound source and a mic location.
-FUSS ships with the pre-calculated room impulse responses used for each audio sample, along with mixing code.
-That’s complemented by a pre-trained masking-based separation model that can reconstruct multi-source mixtures with high accuracy.
+The researchers say they developed their own room simulator using Google’s TensorFlow machine learning framework, which generates the impulse response of a box-shaped room with “frequency-dependent” reflective properties given a sound source and a mic location.
+FUSS ships with the precalculated room impulse responses used for each audio sample, along with mixing code.
+That’s complemented by a pretrained, masking-based separation model that can reconstruct multi-source mixtures with high accuracy.

 The Google team plans in the future to release the code for the room simulator and to extend the simulator to address more computationally expensive acoustic properties, as well as materials with different reflective properties and novel room shapes.
-“Our hope is [the FUSS data set] will lower the barrier to new research, and particularly will allow for fast iteration and application of novel techniques from other machine learning domains to the sound separation challenge,” wrote Hershey, Wisdom, Erdogan.
+“Our hope is [the FUSS data set] will lower the barrier to new research, and particularly will allow for fast iteration and application of novel techniques from other machine learning domains to the sound separation challenge,” wrote Hershey, Wisdom, and Erdogan.

-The FUSS data set is available on Github, and it will be used in the DCASE challenge as a component of the Institute of Electrical and Electronics Engineers’ (IEEE) Sound Event Detection and Separation task.
+The FUSS data set is available on GitHub, and it will be used in the DCASE challenge as a component of the Institute of Electrical and Electronics Engineers’ (IEEE) Sound Event Detection and Separation task.
 The released sound separation model will serve as a baseline for this competition and a benchmark to demonstrate progress against in future experiments.